Sher-Chowdhury/codingbee_docs/categories/kubernetes/04_pods/pods.md

         # this args gets parsed as a single line, so have to end relevant line with a ';'
 ```

 In this example, we will actually build a 2-container pod.
-These pods are sharing a storage volume (which we called webcontent).
-This volumen is of the type 'emptyDir', which in kubernetes world, is ephemeral storage (it get's deleted when the pod is deleted). cntr-centos is running a custom command, which is effectively updating the index.html file that's being used by the other container.
+These 2 containers are sharing a storage volume (which we called webcontent).
+This volume is of the type 'emptyDir', which in kubernetes world, is ephemeral storage (it get's deleted when the pod is deleted). cntr-centos is running a custom command, which is effectively updating the index.html file that's being used by the other container.
 Since it's now a 2-container pod, you have to wait a few seconds longer for the pod to become ready:

 ```bash
 $ kubectl apply -f configs/command-example/pod-object-definition.yml